 Beyond being renewable, tidal energy requires much less space than other forms of renewable energy, such as wind, solar PV, and solar CSP.
 The advantage of this fact is that tidal energy can be employed by countries that lack land space while still taking up very little of the coastline.
 In addition, the tides are very predictable, much more so than wind, solar PV, or solar CSP, making it easier for engineers to design systems.

 Unfortunately, tidal energy can have serious negative impacts on marine life.
-Some tidal systems emit electromagnetic emissions (EMF), which can be detrimental to marine life, migration patterns, and ocean patterns.
-In addition, tidal turbines can directly kill marine life, though there have been some preventative measures such as decreasing the speed for blades without decreasing output to allow fish to swim through them.
+Some tidal systems emit electromagnetic emissions (EMFs), which can be detrimental to marine life, migration patterns, and ocean patterns.
+In addition, tidal turbines can directly kill marine life, though there have been some preventative measures such as decreasing the speed of blades without decreasing their output to allow fish to easily swim through them.
 Similarly, a tidal barrage can alter an entire ecosystem by changing water levels and blocking off certain species from their food sources.

 Besides environmental impacts, tidal energy can be expensive.
 The tidal barrage system costs a lot to construct.
 Similarly, the tidal lagoon system, while having minimal environmental impacts, costs a lot with much less output than the rest.